 Oil spill response in the Arctic

-While Shell made its way up north, TechKnow travelled to the Arctic circle aboard the US coast guard icebreaker Healy.
-It's one of only two coastguard ships built to handle polar ice, and it'll likely play a major role in responding to a disaster.
+While Shell made its way up north, TechKnow travelled to the Arctic circle aboard the US coastguard icebreaker Healy.
+It’s one of only two coastguard ships built to handle polar ice, and it will probably play a major role in responding to a disaster.

 “If there were a spill, Healy’s position would be to provide access, we can be the operational commanders,” says Captain Jason Hamilton, commanding officer at USCGC Healy.

 Scot Tripp, chief scientist at USCGC Healy, looks into oil spill response in the Arctic.